PaNOSC-ViNYL/ase/doc/ase/surface.rst

 shape, such as the case with the fcc111 and bcc111 functions, will have the same valid roots.

-.. autofunction:: ase.lattice.surface.root_surface_analysis
+.. autofunction:: ase.build.root_surface_analysis

 An example of using your own primitive cell::

   from ase.lattice.root import root_surface
-  from ase.lattice.surface import fcc111
+  from ase.build import fcc111
   atoms = fcc111("Ag", (1, 1, 3))
   atoms = root_surface(atoms, 27)